Expat Exchange

 When we asked people what advice they would give someone preparing to move to Lebanon, they said:

 "Before retiring in Lebanon, expats should be aware of the country's political and security situation.
 It is important to research the current situation and be aware of any potential risks.
 Expats should also be aware of the cost of living in Lebanon, as it is generally higher than in other countries in the region.
 Additionally, expats should research the healthcare system in Lebanon and make sure they have adequate health insurance coverage.
-Finally, expats should familiarize themselves with the local culture and customs to ensure a smooth transition into their new home," wrote a member in Lebanon.
+Finally, expats should familiarize themselves with the local culture and customs to ensure a smooth transition into their new home," remarked one expat living in Lebanon.

 How do I meet people in Lebanon?